bareboat-necessities/bbn-m5stack-tough/README.md

 Mostly oriented for boating projects (can be interesting to RV and off-grid living users, or Arduino and esp32 or other microcontroller enthusiasts and hobbyists)

+## Set up on a boat

+* Turn on your boat instruments
+* Boot your boat computer with SignalK.
+Make sure it is accessible on your local boat Wi-Fi.
+* Optionally: Turn on your Victron Cerbo GX or pi running Victron Venus OS if you have any of those.
+Make sure it is accessible on your local boat Wi-Fi.
+* Plugin m5stack tough into USB power and see it's booting into Wi-Fi settings screen.
+* Pick your local boat Wi-Fi in m5stack menu and enter password to connect your m5stack to your boat Wi-Fi (not to your marina's Wi-Fi)
+* Reboot m5stack
+* Optionally: For Vitron Cerbo you might need to edit ip address and port of your Victron MQTT server in m5stack connection settings.
+Make sure you set up MQTT broker on Cerbo side (passwordless and with no encryption)

 ## Screenshots

 <p>